metarank/metarank/doc/configuration/features/datetime.md

 This extractor will pull the `10:15:30+01:00`, and map it into a `0..23.99` range, so one second before midnight will be 0.99, and midday will be 0.5.

-This extractor requires a separate field and cannot use a global `timestamp` one as global is in UTC and has no information about timezone.
+This extractor can use both a separate field or an event-level `ranking.timestamp` one.

 Supported `parse` field values:
 * `day_of_week`: day number in 1..7 range, where Monday is 1